Fushimi-Inari shrine and its multi-gates in Kyoto. Japanese overkill at work. Photo by Azurfrog

 Kiyomizu-dera (dera and ji both mean temple)

-The unusually high terrace of Kiyomizu-dera is good for a panoramic view over Kyoto.
+The unusually high terrace of Kiyomizu-dera is good for a panoramic view over the region.
 Photo by BriYYZ

 Kinkaku-ji (Golden pavilion)